pradipNP/ml-journey/README.md

 - 08Handling_Missing_Data.ipynb → Using dropna & fillna to handle data
 - 09Replace_Interpolate_Handling.ipynb → Using replace and interpolate method to handle the missing data
 - 10Merging_Concat_Dataframe.ipynb → Merge and concate two dataframes in pandas
 - 11Groupby_Method.ipynb → To create group of the same name of data
+- 12Join_Append_Dataframe.ipynb → Join and append the dataframes
 - CSV_files
    - 5Test_new.csv → file created in 5th file of pandas
    - 5Test_new_HeaderChange.csv → file created in 5th file of pandas